Follow us:

 Why Should Lawyers Place Retainer Funds Into an IOLTA?

-Not only does the bar association have rules for reporting IOLTAs, there are also mandates on keeping a detailed balance sheet for each individual client’s deposits and disbursements.
+Not only does the bar association have rules for reporting IOLTAs, but there are also mandates on keeping a detailed balance sheet for each individual client’s deposits and disbursements.
 If lawyers don’t properly track these items, the ethics board can cite a violation and even revoke an attorney’s law license.

 Protect Your Livelihood and Your Law Firm!

-Here is how to setup IOLTA accounts in QuickBooks:
+Here is how to set up IOLTA accounts in QuickBooks:

 Go to Chart of Accounts > Create 2 items:

-1. RETAINER REC'D = Current LIability
+1. RETAINER REC'D = Current Liability

 Having trouble keeping track of your clients’ retainers and detailed balance sheets?
-If you need any help with bookkeeping for IOLTAs, we recommend attorneys reach out to their accountant, a law practice management consulting firm or a knowledgeable, qualified bookkeeper like BudgetEase.
+If you need any help with bookkeeping for IOLTAs, we recommend that attorneys reach out to their accountant, a law practice management consulting firm or a knowledgeable, qualified bookkeeper like BudgetEase.

 Kathy Dise